-Upon arrival, teams should register with the competition host.
+Upon arrival, teams should register with the competitionorganizer.
 Once all teams have registered they will draw for speaking order.
-The competition host will then distribute the competition case study.
+The competition organizer will then distribute the competition case study when the teams have all assembled and are ready to start the competition.